Get free weekly resources from us!

 Group’s all-new Gift Registry tool is another great option to raise funds for all of your VBS supplies.
 Simply create an account and start a VBS gift list.
 Then add all of the VBS items you will need for your program.
 Once your list is complete you can share your registry with your congregation so they can help donate towards any of the supplies.

-Still need a VBS program?
+Are you still looking for a VBS program?
 Find one here!

 Leave a Reply